 An Unexpected Rum Festival

-Don’t get me wrong, the Rum Festival was full of food, characters, and of course rum, and looked like fun, but we were not expecting the event.
+Don’t get me wrong, the Rum Festival was full of food, characters, and of course rum, but we were not expecting the event.
 We were only allotted 30 minutes to explore, which was not enough time to enjoy the festival.

 We essentially made a loop around the internal perimeter of the Fort and that was all.
-So, we will definitely make a return trip to this fort in the future as it has all of the great features of a fort- a moat, dungeons, and over forty cannons!
-Built in the late 18th century, the fort has never seen a battle, so she is ripe for discovery during your stop in the Bahamas.
+So, we will definitely make a return trip to this fort in the future as it has all of the great features of a fort including a moat, dungeons, and over forty cannons!
+Built in the late 18th century, the fort has never seen a battle.

 Paradise Island and Atlantis

-Exiting the Fort now behind schedule, we drove down to the beach area, passing the Fish Fry, a street full of restaurants serving traditional Bahamian food.
-If you have time to go to this area to eat, Patrick recommends Twin Brothers.
+Exiting the Fort now behind our time schedule, we drove down to the beach area, passing the Fish Fry, a street full of restaurants serving traditional Bahamian food.
+Patrick recommended Twin Brothers.
 Next time, we will give this place a try and report back.

-So with nowhere else to go and not wanting to spend any money in the casino, we started to make our way back to the meeting point a few minutes early.
-We walked around a small area of the Marina, which also has restricted access.
+With nowhere else to go and not wanting to spend any money in the casino, we started to make our way back to the meeting point a few minutes early.
+We walked around a small area of the Marina, which also had restricted access.

 Finally, after about 45 minutes at Atlantis, our bus made the quick drive back to the pier.
-This is the first time one of our tours ran significantly longer than advertised.
-With some other sightseeing plans and our early dinner, the Princess was not happy that our itinerary had to be altered.
-Oh well, it was a quick loop around the pier to buy an authentic Bahamian shell ornament for our vacation tree and back to the ship.
+Given the tour ran significantly longer than advertised, it was a quick loop around the pier to buy an authentic Bahamian ornament for our vacation tree and back to the ship.

-Have you visited Nassau, Bahamas and done an island tour?
+Have you taken a sightseeing tour in Nassau, Bahamas?
 What is your favorite shore excursion at this port of call?
 Drop us an anchor below to help your fellow cruisers find the perfect tour during their next stop at this island.